Every year.

 Then, my favorite part.

-Every year, they’d look down at the attendance sheet,
+They look down at the attendance sheet,

 look up at the class,